Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 #### Storing Box Arts

-To ensure availability, performance, and efficient compression, Crackpipe stores the found box arts on the filesystem under the `/images` directory.
+To ensure availability, performance, and efficient compression, Crackpipe stores the found box arts on the filesystem under the images directory (by default `/images`).

 For more information on Crackpipe's image management, refer to [this page](images.md).

 #### Customizing Storage Path

-The storage path for images can be customized by modifying the `IMAGE_STORAGE_PATH` environment variable.
+The storage path for images can be customized by modifying the `VOLUMES_IMAGES` environment variable.